 Non-communicating hydrocephalus, sometimes referred to as obstructive hydrocephalus, happens when the flow of cerebrospinal fluid is blocked in one or more of the passages that connect the ventricles.

 Sometimes the cause is unknown, and you can have idiopathic intracranial hypertension with normal or small ventricles and increased intracranial pressure.

-The symptoms of hydrocephalus can vary, but common symptoms include:
+The symptoms can vary, but common symptoms of hydrocephalus include:

-Endoscopic Third Ventriculostomy (ETV): An ETV uses an endoscope to puncture a membrane in the brain’s third ventricle to allow fluid to flow.
+An ETV uses an endoscope to puncture a membrane in the brain’s third ventricle to allow fluid to flow.
 This procedure is a good alternative to shunting, especially for those with obstructive hydrocephalus.

 If you or a family member is diagnosed with hydrocephalus, know that the expert medical staff at Banner Brain & Spine are here to help at every stage.